 Who is exempt from taking the AFTR course?

 Some unenrolled preparers are exempt from the AFTR course requirement because of their completion of other recognized state or national competency tests.
 These exempt groups are still required to meet other program requirements, including 15 CE credits (10 Federal Tax Law, 3 Federal Tax Law Updates, and 2 Ethics).

 Return preparers who can obtain the AFTR – Record of Completion without taking the AFTR course are:

 - Anyone who passed the Registered Tax Return Preparer test administered by the IRS between November 2011 and January 2013.

-- Established state-based return preparer program participants currently with testing requirements: Return preparers who are active members of the Oregon Board of Tax Practitioners, California Tax Education Council, and/or Maryland State Board of Individual Tax Preparers.
+- Established state-based return preparer program participants currently with testing requirements: Return preparers who are active registrants of the Oregon Board of Tax Practitioners, California Tax Education Council, and/or Maryland State Board of Individual Tax Preparers.